2024–25 Turkish Cup: Fourth round

-8 Super League, 12 First League, 22 Second League and 16 Third League teams compete in this round.
+8 Super League, 12 First League, 22 Second League and 16 Third League teams competed in this round.
 Seeds were applied in the single-leg round.
 The draw was held on 5 November 2024.
 The match schedules were announced on 12 November 2024.
 23 seeded and 6 unseeded teams qualified for the next round.
 7 Super League, 9 First League, 9 Second League and 4 Third League teams qualified to the next round.
-Biggest upset was Çorluspor 1947 (129) eliminating Manisa (32).
-Lowest-ranked team qualified for the next round was Çorluspor 1947 (129).
-Highest-ranked team eliminated was Samsunspor (13).
+The biggest upset was Çorluspor 1947 (129) eliminating Manisa (32).
+The lowest-ranked team qualified for the next round was Çorluspor 1947 (129).
+The highest-ranked team eliminated was Samsunspor (13).